MatteBiondi/LSMSD_SocialNews/Docs/Commands/neo4jDBConfig.md

 * Creating a constraint requires the *CREATE CONSTRAINT* privilege.
 * Dropping a constraint requires the *DROP CONSTRAINT* privilege.
 * Listing constraints requires the *SHOW CONSTRAINTS* privilege.
-* 'IS UNIQUE' does not allow relationship patterns, so the constraint will be ensured by code
+* 'IS UNIQUE' does not allow relationship patterns in current version
+* Property existence constraint requires Neo4j Enterprise Edition